americanexpress/env-config-utils/CONTRIBUTING.md

 ### Installation

 1. Fork the repository `env-config-utils` to your GitHub account.
-2. Afterwards run the following commands in your terminal
+2. Afterwards run the following commands in your terminal to clone the repository.
+Review this tutorial to learn how to get started cloning the repository [https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

     ```bash
     $ git clone https://github.com/<your-github-username>/env-config-utils